MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/obo-add-pages-site-builder.md

 ---
 # required metadata

-title: Create and modify B2B pages for "on behalf of" functionality
+title: Create and modify B2B pages for on behalf of (OBO) functionality
-description: This article describes how to create pages for "on behalf of" functionality in Microsoft Dynamics 365 Commerce site builder.
+description: This article describes how to create pages for on behalf of (OBO) functionality in Microsoft Dynamics 365 Commerce site builder.
 author:  mariash529
 ms.date: 03/03/2023
 ms.topic: article